mobify/mobifyjs/www/docs/understanding-konf.md

     } {/data}

 Inside the `{<data} ... {/data}` block, we declare a JavaScript object called the konf object.
-Inside, we assign the key `OUTPUTHTML` to a function that returns an HTML string.
-When the konf object is evaluated, the function assigned to `OUTPUTHTML` is called and the result is written to the browser.
+Inside, we assign the key _OUTPUTHTML_ to a function that returns an HTML string.
+When the konf object is evaluated, the function assigned to _OUTPUTHTML_ is called and the result is written to the browser.

-Because of this, the `OUTPUTHTML` key must be the last key assigned in the konf object.
+Because of this, the _OUTPUTHTML_ key must be the last key assigned in the konf object.

-The konf object is an ordinary JavaScript object so we can add arbitrary keys to it:
+The konf object is an ordinary JavaScript object so we can add other keys to it:

     {>"/base/lib/base_konf.konf"/}
     {<data} {